SoroushGhorbanimehr/AppliedAI---CNN/README.md

     -   Plot confusion matrix and classification metrics such as precision, recall, and F1-score for each class.

-## Instructions to Run the Pre-trained Model on a Sample Test Image
+## Instructions to Run the trained weights of our Model on a Sample Test Image

 1.  **Load the Model and Make Predictions**:
-    -   Load the pre-trained model and make predictions on a single test image.
+    -   Load the weights of the model and make predictions on a single test image.
     -   Transform the image to the required input dimensions and normalize it.
     -   Print the predicted class for the given test image.